tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 - You check whether the new completion is also advancing the task at a similar amount with the similar token budget.
 - You produce an overall judgment.

 Notice what I described here involves comparing a new completion with a reference completion.
 The reference completion has access to the remainder of the sessions, whereas this is not the case for the new completion.
 You access the remainder from the new completion because you cannot fully reproduce the environment that created the reference session.
 If you want to compare two new completions, you need to design the process slightly differently.
-One simple way to do this is to compare two new completions against the reference completion and decide among the two new completion which one is better, or is it a tie.
+One simple way to do this is to compare two new completions against the reference completion and decide among the two new completions which one is better, or is it a tie.

 Once you can evaluate, you can train.
 You train the model to produce more of the better completion on the reference prompts.